kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 2.0.3 - February 24, 2012 =
+* When working with file formats that can't be embedded (WMV, AVI, etc) the option to embed the original file will be disabled if Mobile/H.264, WEBM, or OGV files are found.
+* Changed encoding bitrate flag back to -b instead of -b:v to retain compatibility with older versions of FFMPEG.
+* Cosmetic changes in encoding progress bar.
+* No longer deleting encoded files if progress can't be properly established.

 = 2.0.2 - February 21, 2012 =
 * Fixed check for FFMPEG again, to work with Windows.